Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 30 Day Readmissions

-The data shown in the tables comes from the University HealthSystem Consortium (UHC), an alliance of 114 academic medical centers and 255 of their affiliated hospitals representing approximately 90% of the nation's nonprofit academic medical centers; most of these facilities participate in UHC's Clinical DataBase/Resource ManagerTM.
-The data were assessed on February 6, 2013 and is based on patients discharged during 2012 and include patients with one of the following DRGs 28-30, 453-460, 471-473, 49, or 491.
-The readmissions are based on related returns to the same hospital for patients discharged January thru October 2012.
+The data comes from the University HealthSystem Consortium (UHC), an alliance of more than 300 of the nation’s non-profit academic medical centers and their affiliated hospitals.
+The majority of these facilities participate in UHC's Clinical DataBase/Resource Manager.
+The data were accessed on April 4, 2015 for patients discharged during 2014 and includes patients with one of the following DRGs 28-30, 453-460, 471-473, 490, or 491.

-Patient reported progress at 3, 6, and 12 month post-surgery is also measured.
+Patient reported progress at 3, 6, 12 and 24 month post-surgery is also measured.
 The Oswestry Disability Index (ODI) is one of the principal condition-specific outcome measures used in the management of spinal disorders.
 The ODI is the most commonly utilized tool for outcome measure in patients with low back pain It has been extensively tested, shown good psychometric properties, and is applicable in a wide variety of settings.
 The ODI gives a subjective percentage score for level of function (disability) in activities of daily living for those individuals rehabilitating from low back pain.
-Results from patients surveyed Oct 2010 thru January 2013 are presented below.
+Results from patients surveys are presented below.